 This post may contain affiliate links.
 Please read our disclosure policy.

-Kibbeh Bil Sanieh translates to “kibbeh in a tray” in Arabic.
-Kibbeh is often served baked, raw or deep fried in Lebanese cuisine.
-This recipe is the baked kibbeh recipe; made with a layer of cooked spiced ground beef and nuts, spread between two layers of fine uncooked kibbeh mixture, then baked to perfection.
+Kibbeh bil Sanieh -baked kibbeh is the sort of food that brings a smile to everyone’s face!
+Made with a layer of cooked spiced ground beef and nuts, spread between two layers of fine uncooked kibbeh mixture, then baked to perfection.
+Kibbeh bil Sanieh is pure Lebanese comfort food.

 Kibbeh Bil Sanieh- Baked Kibbeh: